 Again, the harder, the better.

 High-quality hardwoods can be expensive, but they’re essential if you select to install hardwood in your home and have pets.

 Laminate flooring is synthetic, often making it not as fancy as hardwood, yet it’s among the best flooring options for dogs.

-Laminate has a number of benefits: it’s usually cheaper, more durable, and harder than hardwood flooring.
+Laminate has several benefits: it’s usually cheaper, more durable, and harder than hardwood flooring.
 Its water-resistance and ease of maintenance are also big perks.

 One of the main drawbacks with laminate is the fact that it can be slippery.
 This can be ameliorated with the right kind of finish on the laminate, or by putting a rug over certain portions of the flooring.

-Tile, one of our specialties, is a great option for all kinds of pets, including dogs.
+Tile, one of our specialities, is an excellent option for all kinds of pets, including dogs.

-It’s usually fairly scratch-resistant— although certain types of tile, such as marble, may be more susceptible to scuffs.
-It’s also very easy to clean.
+It’s usually reasonably scratch-resistant— although certain types of tile, such as marble, may be more susceptible to scuffs.
+It’s also effortless to clean.

 The main downside to tile is that it can get cold, and you don’t want your dog to suffer.
 Consider keeping the given room with tile a little warmer, and you can lessen this potential issue.